Healthy Organizations Sustain Healthy Communities

 The Summit built on the tremendous work started by the CLM M&E advisors at the first global M&E Retreat.
 At this Retreat, M&E advisors identified the critical need for a harmonized, uniformly applied, automated organizational capacity assessment tool, and inspired one of the projects represented in Pretoria, FANIKISHA, to submit an INCH (Innovation Challenge) Fund1 application, which they were awarded.
 FANIKISHA invited four other projects and technical and M&E experts from the home office to harmonize various tools.

 We grappled with with ways to measure organizational growth, and questions such as: What does it mean to measure partial implementation of a process?
 Are financial systems more important than human resources in an organization?
 How do we prioritize grant management systems?
-During these discussions, I realized: AN ORGANIZATION IS EXACTLY LIKE THE HUMAN BODY, regardless of whether it is a civil society organization, a grass roots organization, or a governmental department or the Ministry of Health.
-A human body has systems–circulatory, respiratory, digestive, etc. So does an organization–human resource, finance, IT, M&E, procurement and supplies, etc.
+During these discussions, I realized that an ORGANIZATION IS EXACTLY LIKE THE HUMAN BODY, regardless of whether it is a civil society organization, a grassroots organization, a governmental department, or the Ministry of Health.
+The human body has systems–circulatory, respiratory, digestive, etc. So does an organization–human resource, finance, IT, M&E, procurement and supplies, etc.

 You can blame the analogy on my medical background, and stop reading now, but allow me to explain.